clinte14/evo_plasmid_reg_supplemental/README.md

-# evo_plasmid_reg_supplemental
+# Supplemental: Evolution of a Plasmid Regulatory Circuit Ameliorates Plasmid Fitness Cost
-Supplemental: Evolution of a Plasmid Regulatory Circuit Ameliorates Plasmid Fitness Cost
+This repository contains the supplemental data associated with the manuscript "Evolution of a Plasmid Regulatory Circuit Ameliorates Plasmid Fitness Cost".